jrmlhermitte/jrmlhermitte.github.io/_posts/2025-12-23-growing-with-agents.md

 ## Keep It Simple

-Unless you’re shipping a product, cap your "workflow improvement" time to **10%**.
-The [Bitter Lesson](http://www.incompleteideas.net/IncIdeas/BitterLesson.html) teaches us that general methods usually win over complex, hand-tuned workflows.
+Unless you’re shipping a product, cap your "workflow improvement" time to 10%.
+The [Bitter Lesson](http://www.incompleteideas.net/IncIdeas/BitterLesson.html) and the [Wait Calculation](https://www.oneusefulthing.org/p/the-lazy-tyranny-of-the-wait-calculation) have taught me that general methods usually win over complex, hand-tuned workflows.

 If you spend all your time developing a grand workflow, you risk: